Alexey Voyevoda: Arm wrestling

 Voyevoda holds a good deal of recognition as a professional arm wrestler, having also secured several Russian arm wrestling championships.
 His triumph over legendary arm-wrestler John Brzenk was immortalized in the feature-length documentary, "Pulling John", directed by Vassiliki Khonsari and Sevan Matossian.
 The film "Pulling John" also chronicles his life and training in Russia.
 He was defeated by Travis Bagent at the 2003 WAF championship, but won the Zloty Tur 2004 cup one year later, defeating high level arm wrestlers such as Bagent, Brzenk, Matt Girdner, and Alexey Semerenko.
 Voyevoda reclaimed the WAF championship in 2004 (left- and right-handed) and won the European Championship the same year.
 After a left-hand vendetta match with Alexey Semerenko (winning 4–2) and Travis Bagent (losing 5–1) in 2005, Voyevoda took a break from his professional arm wrestling career to return to bobsleigh training until 2007.
 As of 2007, Alexey Voyevoda returned to the arm wrestling scene once again, winning a vendetta match 6–0 against Michael Todd in Bulgaria on 26 May.
 After that brief comeback, he resigned from the arm wrestling scene due to his bobsleigh and Olympic judo training until February 2016.
-In February 2016 Voevoda decided to return to arm wrestling and faced Tim Bresnan, but failed to produce the skills and power he once had, ultimately losing the fight 5-1.
+In February 2016, Voyevoda decided to return to arm wrestling and faced Tim Bresnan, but failed to produce the skills and power he once had, ultimately losing the fight 5–1.

+On 24 June 2023, Voyevoda signed a contract to face John Brzenk at King of the Table 8 on 23 September 2023.
+He lost the match 4-2 and stated that he was unsure of his future in arm wrestling.

+Notable matches/tournaments

 Politics

 Following the September 2016 elections in Russia, Voyevoda became a state deputy from Krasnodar Krai, representing the ruling party, United Russia.